NoCloud-today/CloudronWatcher/README.md

 python cloudron_monitor.py
 ```

 This script does not require any command-line arguments.
-It will automatically fetch unacknowledged notifications from Cloudron, send them to the configured messaging service, and mark them as acknowledged in Cloudron.
+It will automatically fetch unacknowledged notifications and application status from Cloudron.
+It send notifications to the configured messaging service, and mark them as acknowledged in Cloudron.

 You can configure the script together with cron.